ONLINE COURSES NOW AVAILABLE!!!

 SCADAhacker was conceived with the idea of providing relevant, candid, mission-critical information relating to industrial security of Supervisory Control and Data Acquisition (SCADA), Distributed Control (DCS) and other Industrial Control Systems (ICS) in a variety of public and social media forums.
-Since its launch in December 2011, SCADAhacker has attracted and retained thousands of readers and followers from over 50 countries around the world, making it one of the leading sources for information sharing and knowledge development specifically devoted to industrial security.
+Since its launch in December 2011, SCADAhacker has attracted and retained over 10,000 readers and followers from over 50 countries around the world, making it one of the leading sources for information sharing and knowledge development specifically devoted to industrial security.

 The idea is simple - provide a single point of contact for a wide range of readers covering multiple industry segments for everything related to industrial security.

 An important aspect of cyber security for critical infrastructure protection focuses on a basic understanding and awareness of real-world threats and vulnerabilities that exist within the industrial automation and control system architectures used in most process industries and manufacturing facilities.
 These issues face the Distribution Control Systems (DCS) and Supervisory Control and Data Acquisition Systems (SCADA) that comprise most industrial environments, and impact not on the common IT infrastructure like Windows-based computers and network appliances (switches, routers and firewalls), but also embedded "proprietary" equipment such as programmable logic controllers (PLC), remote terminal units (RTU), intelligent electrical device (IED), basic process controllers (BPCS, safety instrumented systems (SIS), operator panels, and ancillary systems that are the basis of most integrated ICS architectures.